cloudigrade/cloudigrade/README.rst

 Authentication
 ==============

-3Scale authentication is used to authenticate users, for a local deployment, this means including a ``HTTP_X_RH_IDENTITY`` header in all requests.
+Custom HTTP header authentication is used to authenticate users.
+For a local deployment, this means including a ``HTTP_X_RH_IDENTITY`` header in all requests.

 API access is restricted to authenticated users.